florianhartig/DHARMa/DHARMa/cran-comments.md

 ## Submission 1, 4.2.20

-This release fixes a bug in the vignette that appeared after last release last week.
+This is a minor update of DHARMa, mainly enhancing compatibility with glmmTMB.
 See NEWS for changes.

 This release was tested without apparent problems under